Wen-ChuangChou/Wen-ChuangChou/README.md

 3. Bike Traffic Prediction

 Currently, I'm working on: 🔨
-1. Fine-tuning Llama-3.1-(8B or 70B) for building an answer robot and sentiment analysis
+1. Optimize Graph Attention Networks hyperparameters and structural elements for bike traffic prediction.
-2. Meta Learning
+2. Fine-tuning Llama-3.1-(8B or 70B) for building an answer robot and sentiment analysis

 I'm seeking assistance with the project: 🧪